-If the final vote is tied at the hearing for a graduate student, the AS&E Dean of Graduate Education and Postdoctoral Affairs will be informed immediately and they will cast the deciding vote after reviewing the case file and (as needed) hearing recording.
-If a responsible finding is reached, the Hearing Board will reconvene to determine a sanction (with the option to include the Dean during deliberations as needed).
+If the final vote is tied at the hearing for a graduate student, the AS&E GEPA Dean will be informed immediately and they will cast the deciding vote after reviewing the case file and (as needed) the hearing recording.
+If a responsible finding is reached, the Hearing Board will reconvene to determine a sanction (with the option to include the AS&E GEPA Dean during deliberations as needed).
 As with undergraduate hearings, Board members may be asked to reconvene over email, via Zoom, or in person (at the Dean's discretion).